jeangarcia77/Covid-19-Data-Engineering-Project/README.md

 ### Step 4:
-* Since we did transformation according to the project requirement, the data in the new container in ADLS storage can be used for Machine Learning and Data Science purpose.
-Finally, we are going to use ADF to load the data into the SQL database, so that Data Analysts can query  data directly from the database by using PowerBi/Tableau or any other data visualization tool for analysis purpose.
+* Since we did our transformation according to the project requirement, the data in the new container within the ADLS storage can be used for Machine Learning and Data Science purposes.
+Finally, we are going to use ADF to load the data into the SQL database, so that Data Analysts can query data directly from the database by using PowerBi/Tableau or any other data visualization tool for analysis purposes.

 ![](./Slides_and_Screenshots(Media)/PowerBi_ss.png)